Some parts of this page may be machine-translated.

 which means that translation can be done more efficiently than having a translator translate everything from scratch.

-By selecting the appropriate engine for the project and
+By selecting an engine suitable for the project

 it is possible to achieve high quality even with machine translation.